liangzheng816/OfficeDocs-SharePoint/migration/mm-google-overview.md

 - Recreate a Microsoft 365 group with the same memberships as the Google Drive group.
 You can either create a new group or edit the group linked to the Team site designated as the migration destination for the Google Shared Drive.
 - In the 'Map Identities' setting, map the original Google Drive group of the shared drive to the Microsoft 365 group.

 ## What isn't migrated

-Google Sites and Google Maps migration are not supported, while Google Docs/Sheets/Slides/Forms are migrated as equivalent file types in Microsoft 365.
+Google Sites and Google Maps migration aren't supported, while Google Docs/Sheets/Slides/Forms are migrated as equivalent file types in Microsoft 365.
 [Learn more about the unsupported files](/sharepointmigration/mm-unsupported-files).

 ### File size of Google proprietary files